Message from the Co-Directors

 Don’t miss the big picture: the business world is still wide open!

-We are living in the era of a great paradox.
-Our governments are becoming more closed-minded and inward-oriented, but our businesses are facing ever greater pressure to open up to new network strategies, more demanding creative talent and faster ways of adapting.
+We are living in the time of a great paradox.
+Governments around the world are becoming more closed-minded and inward-oriented, while businesses are facing ever greater pressure to open up to new network strategies, more demanding creative talent and faster ways of adapting.

 This paradox will not go away.
 Navigating the ever more complex web of technological, organizational, generational and political tensions and contradictions will define what business leadership is in the 21st century.